Cheesy Zucchini Noodles +Tips to Avoid Watery Noodles!

 It’s no secret I love my spiralizer.
 While I’d never give up pasta forever, zucchini noodles are a nice way to get in some extra veggies.
-My only pet peeve with veggie pasta is that it can be a bit watery.
-While I love eating this spaghetti swap, I wanted a zucchini noodle recipe that wouldn’t be quite so soggy.
+While I love eating this spaghetti swap, I wanted a zucchini noodle recipe that wouldn’t be so soggy.
 So I’m sharing a delicious zucchini noodle recipe and my tips for avoiding watering zucchini noodles.

 Here are my tips to avoid soggy zucchini noodles: